 Visit the Hutou battle museum and explore the tunnels where the Japanese defenders of Hutou Fortress fought the Soviets for 11 days after the end of World War Two.

 Surreal artwork based on my experience of being caught amid a riot in East Jerusalem during the first Palestinian Intifada in 1989.

 Jaw-dropping views on the North Korea border - visiting Changbai Mountain & stunning Heaven Lake.

-Van-camping in northern China near Jian amid the valley of tombs at Wandu Mountain City: the capital of the ancient Korean Koguryo kingdom.
+Van-camping in China, near Jian at Wandu Mountain City ruins, amid the valley of nobles tombs at the ancient capital of the Korean Goguryeo Kingdom.

 Van-camping in China on Peach Island in the middle of the Yalu River opposite the misted mountains and border towers of North Korea.